To reset your password, enter your e-mail in the space provided and click on "submit"

 8.5 All WCC delegates shall have the same travel costs to attend the meeting.

-For those delegates who receive compensation for possible Judging engagements in connection with the WCC or the weekends immediately preceding or after such meetings, this compensation will be deducted from the amount they may receive from WCC.
-In principle no compensation will be given if the meeting takes place on the continent of residence of the WCC delegate.
+For those delegates who receive compensation for possible Judging engagements in connection with the WCC or the weekends immediately preceding or after such meetings, this compensation will be deducted from the amount they may receive from WCC as travel compensation.
+If the host organisation chooses to pay a Judging fee, such fee shall be deemed to belong to the judge in question and has nothing to do with the travel compensation.
+In principle no travel compensation will be given if the meeting takes place on the continent of residence of the WCC delegate concerned, but the distance involved from the delegates residence to the meeting venue will be taken into account.

 RULES FOR TRAVELLING EXPENSES: